legacysurvey/legacysurvey/pages/dr3/files.rst

 External Files
 ==============

-The DECaLS photometric catalogs have been matched to the following three external spectroscopic files from the SDSS, which can be accessed through the web at: http://portal.nersc.gov/project/cosmo/data/legacysurvey/dr3/external/
+The DECaLS photometric catalogs have been matched to the following external spectroscopic files from the SDSS, which can be accessed through the web at: http://portal.nersc.gov/project/cosmo/data/legacysurvey/dr3/external/

 Or on the NERSC computers (for collaborators) at:
   /global/project/projectdirs/cosmo/data/legacysurvey/dr3/external/

-decals-dr3-specObj-dr12.fits
+survey-dr3-specObj-dr12.fits
 ----------------------------
 HDU1 (the only HDU) contains Tractored DECaLS photometry that is row-by-row-matched to the SDSS DR12 spectrosopic